Code of Conduct

 - provide adequate resources to establish and maintain safe systems of work;

-- maintain health and safety competency and integrate health and safety requirements in all aspects of business;
+- maintain health and safety competence and integrate health and safety requirements in all aspects of business;

 - continuously improve performance through innovative technology, education and good management practices;